anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 other than "help", a response MUST include in the `rdapConformance` array only those extension identifiers necessary for a client to deserialize the JSON and understand the semantic meaning of the content within the JSON, and all extensions identifiers MUST be free from conflict in both their syntactic and semantic meaning.
-If an extensions specification defines multiple extension identifiers, the extension definition MAY specify that one or more of the identifiers may be returned in non-"help" responses so long as the identifiers do not conflict.

 Note that this document does not update the guidance from [@!RFC9083, Section 4.1] regarding "help" responses and the `rdapConformance` array.